Skip to content

 Description

-Memecoin narrative intelligence across 17 curated categories (Dog, Cat, Frog, AI, Political, and more).
-Use --slug for a single narrative and --historical for 24h or 7d snapshots.
+Memecoin narrative intelligence across grouped aggregate, theme, chain, and launchpad categories.
+Use --slug for a single narrative such as dog-coins, cat-coins, ai-memes, or trump-coins; --historical supports 24h, 7d, 30d, and 1y; --coin-history adds top-coin price history in detail mode.
 Reorder with --sort FIELD (prefix with - for descending; common fields: marketCap, change24h, momentum, coinCount) and cap with --limit N.

 • Name